jarlah/tls-peer-certificate-test/README.md

     0x0000000143904580 <- and what is this random number logged for each request?
     Peer certificate: None <- should in this example be the debugged ouput of an Option of Vec<u8>
     ```

+ANY CERTIFICATE IN THIS REPOSITORY IS DUMMY CERTIFICATES